-As part of each MPM run, an in-line dynamic competitive/non-competitive designation calculation (dynamic competitive path assessment or DCPA) determines whether a constraint is non-competitive.
-A Transmission Constraint will be competitive by default unless the Transmission Constraint is determined to be non-competitive as part of this calculation.
+As part of each MPM run, an in-line dynamic competitive/non-competitive designation calculation (dynamic competitive path assessment or DCPA) determines whether a constraint is competiivte or non-competitive.
+A Transmission Constraint is competitive by default unless the Transmission Constraint is determined to be non-competitive as part of this calculation.
 This will occur when the maximum available supply of counter-flow to the Transmission Constraint from all portfolios of suppliers that are not identified as potentially pivotal is less than the demand for counter-flow.

-If, for some reason, the DCPA is unable to function, the MPM will rely on a default competitive path list which is compiled based on historical analysis of congestion and previous DCPA results on each Transmission Constraint.
+If, for some reason, the DCPA is unable to function, the MPM will rely on a default competitive path list that is compiled based on historical analysis of congestion and previous DCPA results on each Transmission Constraint.

 The effect of enforcement of gas usage nomograms is not modeled in the DCPA.
 Therefore, the DCPA will not be able to account for the impact of reduced counter-flow from generators subject to nomogram constraints.
 When gas nomograms are enforced in the market, the CAISO will deem constraints as non-competitive when a gas nomogram is predicted to create conditions in which the maximum available supply of counter-flow to the Transmission Constraint from all portfolios of suppliers that are not identified as potentially pivotal is less than the demand for counter-flow on that constraint.
 First, the CAISO will identify the set of Transmission Constraints that can be relieved by counter-flow from potentially gas-limited resources.
 Then, the CAISO will estimate changes of the residual supply index (RSI) for each of those constraints resulting from gas nomograms of reflecting varying levels of restrictions on gas supply.
 Estimation of the RSI will involve identical calculations to the ones used in the market, but will use estimates of available capacity when a gas nomogram constraint is in place.
 The CAISO may designate a constraint or set of constraints non-competitive when the RSI is predicted to be non-competitive when a gas nomogram is imposed in the market.